Thank you to Lenka Cathersides for the following research.

 During the 1891 Census Herbert, Fanny and their children Dora, Herbert and the twins lived at Oakfield, Crescent Road, Enfield, Edmonton.
 Herbert worked as an India Rubber Manufacturer.
 The family employed a general servant and a nurse for the children.

 At the time of the 1901 Census the family still lived at Crescent Road and were employing a housemaid and a cook.

 By the time of the 1911 Census the family moved to Crossland Road, Redhill, Reigate.
 Herbert was a widower and was living with his daughters Dora, Marjorie and Ella.
 The family employed a housemaid and a cook.
 The house had ten rooms.

 During WW1, Dora joined the British Red Cross overseas volunteers and became part of the Queen Alexandra Imperial Military Nursing Service.
 Dora served from 27th May 1916 to 2nd April 1919 in France and Flanders.

 She was awarded the British War and Victory medals.

 After the war Dora lived at Colindale, Cavendish Road, Reigate with her sister Ella Grant.

 Later in life Dora became a missionary nurse in India.
-Well travelled Dora visited on her journey to India Colombo in Sri Lanka.
-While back in England Dora was staying either at 28 Elvaston Place, South Kensington or Brasted, Westcott Road in Dorking.
-For example on the 20th of August 1958 at the age of 73 Dora arrived in London from Bombay, India via Sydney on R.M.S.
+While back in England Dora stayed either at 28 Elvaston Place, South Kensington or Brasted, Westcott Road, Dorking.
+On 20th August 1958 at the age of 73 Dora arrived in London from Bombay, India via Sydney on R.M.S.
 Strathmore.
-She was staying for 6 months at Brasted, Westcott Road, Dorking.
+She stayed for 6 months at Brasted.